 Los Angeles at night is a genre unto itself: the brake lights' red glare, the eerie swaths of nothing, the way the moon and billboards mingle into something Lynchian, bizarre.
 It isn’t a city that never sleeps, but neither is it dead: It’s a city that’s restless, that tosses and turns, in a state of perpetual transit.
 Just after midnight there’s no foot traffic on Beverly, and what few bars are open seem decidedly sad.
 But the congestion, still blinking like the clock on a nightstand, insists that there’s somewhere worth heading.

 It was August 2012 and I was in town for SIGGRAPH.
 An academic will know it as a prestigious conference, the top outlet for Computer Graphics research worldwide.
-The industry sees it as a tech exhibition, like CES without the Instagramming tourists or the weird murmurs of porn.
+The industry sees it as a tech exhibition, like CES without the Instagramming tourists or undercurrent of porn.
 To civilians it’s Comic-Con’s less sexy cousin, a spot where Marvel might drop a splashy new trailer.
 In truth, it’s the strangest combination of all of the above.
 Grad students craft short films to entice you to their workshops, Pixar presents formulas for rendering Princess Merida’s hair, and keynotes are given with the exact cadence and depth of a corporate motivational speech.
-You sneak out of a talk about Bayesian methods to see a panel discussion on THE AVENGERS.
-Disney premieres their new animated short, PAPERMAN, and it moves you inexplicably to tears.
+You sneak out of a talk about Bayesian methods to see a panel discussion on The Avengers.
+Disney premieres their new animated short, Paperman, and it moves you inexplicably to tears.
 Later that night, the same company throws a raucous party that singlehandedly wipes out the next day’s 8am session.

 Meals, like music, are only meaningful in context, infused with the You that encounters them.
 In all likelihood, Mastro’s is merely an overpriced steakhouse, but at 23 it was hands down the best meal of my life: wagyu rare with lobster mashed potatoes, a bottle of something spicy and red for the table, creme brûlée to finish.
-Scotch, neat, the first I’d ever tasted (Highland Park 18, Dalwhinnie 15, both recommended by my dad after I texted him the menu).
-It was as much about the food as it was the fact of valet parking, the shimmering ambiance as we were guided up the stairwell, the way the waitress took our cue and spoke like a mischievous accomplice.
+Scotch, neat, the first I’d ever tasted (Highland Park 18, Dalwhinnie 15, both recommended by my dad after I texted him a photo of the menu).
+It was as much about the food as it was the fact of valet parking, the shimmering ambiance as we were guided up the stairwell, the way the waitress assumed the role of mischievous accomplice.
 It was the realization that Stevie Wonder was dining two tables to my right; it was the bill that cost half my paycheck, and the cavalier flick I gave of my credit card, like I hadn’t even noticed the total.
 It was the audacity that made the meal, the self-determination; racing headlong into impulse, carried by the wind.

 We drove in a daze of wordless contentment to the hum of my curated playlist.
-It was a straight shot home from the restaurant, though I really shouldn’t have been driving.
-I remember how the city seemed almost to vibrate, as if flickering between two competing truths.
-A starving student or a Mad Man, a conference or commercial, an adulthood fully rendered or just a black-and-white facade.
-Hemorrhaging savings, half-asleep at the wheel, or wide awake and brimming with conviction.
+It was a straight shot home from the restaurant, though I probably shouldn’t have been driving as I think back to the Scotch.
+I remember how the city almost seemed to vibrate, as if flickering between two competing truths.
+A starving student or a Mad Man, a conference or a commercial, an adulthood fully rendered or just a black-and-white facade.
+Hemorrhaging savings and half-asleep at the wheel, or wide awake and brimming with conviction.

 Let’s not try to figure out everything at once